quicwg/wg-materials/interim-19-01/arrangements.md

 # QUIC Working Group Interim Meeting - January 2019

-This is the arrangements page for the QUIC Working Group's sixth Interim Face-to-Face meeting, hosted by Akamai in Tokyo, Japan.
+This is the arrangements page for the QUIC Working Group's seventh Interim Face-to-Face meeting, hosted by Akamai in Tokyo, Japan.